-- A detailed written description of actual duties, functions, and responsibilities; - Documentation substantiating that the services performed are not duplicative of services performed by other employees; - Timesheets or other documentation verifying the hours and days worked; (NOTE: this does not mean number of hours, but actual hours of the day); - The amount of total compensation paid for these duties, with a breakdown of regular salary, overtime, bonuses, benefits, and other payments; - Documentation of regular, periodic payments and/or accruals of the compensation; - Documentation that the compensation was subject to payroll or self-employment taxes; and - A detailed allocation worksheet indicating how the total compensation was allocated across business components receiving the benefit of these duties.
+- A detailed written description of actual duties, functions, and responsibilities; - Documentation substantiating that the services performed are not duplicative of services performed by other employees; - Timesheets or other documentation verifying the hours and days worked; (NOTE: this does not mean the number of hours, but actual hours of the day); - The amount of total compensation paid for these duties, with a breakdown of regular salary, overtime, bonuses, benefits, and other payments; - Documentation of regular, periodic payments and/or accruals of the compensation; - Documentation that the compensation was subject to payroll or self-employment taxes; and - A detailed allocation worksheet indicating how the total compensation was allocated across business components receiving the benefit of these duties.

-1 TAC §355.105(b)(2)(B)(xi)
+Refer to 1 TAC Section 355.105(b)(2)(B)(xi) for more information.